 Side effects include:

-In rare cases, a small rash of bruise-like spots may appear a number of weeks after the injection.
-See your GP if you notice this kind of rash, or if you have any concerns about your child's symptoms following the MMR.
+In rare cases, a small rash of bruise-like spots may appear a few weeks after the injection.
+See your GP if you notice this kind of rash, or if you have any concerns about your child's symptoms after having the MMR jab.

 Read the answers to other common questions about the MMR vaccine.